magnusfagerlund/lip/readme.md

 }
 ```
 ###### options
 Adds options to an option field, set field or textfield.
-Every option must be specified as an own node and localnames and keys are placed inside this node..
-Example
+Every option must be specified as an own node and localnames, keys and colors are placed inside this node.
+If you specify a color, this can't be placed first in the option-node.
+Some color-examples: red=255, yellow=65535, blue=16711680, green=32768.

+Example:

 ```
 "options": [
 	{
 		"sv": "Alt 1",
 		"en_us": "Alt 1",
-		"key": "alt1"
+		"key": "alt1",
+		"color": "65535"
 	},
 	{
 		"sv": "Alt 2",
 		"en_us": "Alt 2",
-		"key": "alt2"
+		"key": "alt2",
+		"color": "255"
 	}
 ]
 ```